 - Effective Jan.
 1, 2017, FedEx Express will no longer accept UN 3090 or UN 3480 lithium batteries tendered to us as IATA Section II.
 Instead, these shipments must be tendered as fully regulated Section I (either Section IA or Section IB) with a Shipper’s Declaration for Dangerous Goods form and all required dangerous goods marking and labeling, including the Class 9 label and Cargo Aircraft Only label.

 - Shippers who are on the UN 3090 Section II preapproved list will automatically be placed on the UN 3090 Section I list.
 You will not need to reapply for preapproval.

 - Section I UN 3090 and UN 3480 are hazard Class 9 materials and are classified as Inaccessible Dangerous Goods (IDG).
 For information on the FedEx Express® services you can use to ship IDG and surcharges that apply, see the FedEx Services and Countries Served and Special Handling Fees sections on the How to Ship page.

 - Have your employees been trained to properly prepare Section I lithium battery shipments?
 Get information on FedEx Express dangerous goods training seminars.

 - Are your shipments in compliance with applicable FedEx Express IATA operator variations, including FX-18?
-Review the variations here.
+See the IATA Variations section above.